search icon

 • make the customer believe that they need a product or service right now;

-• tell about the best qualities and advantages of products and services;
+• describe the best qualities and advantages of products and services;

 • forge an emotional bond between your audience and your brand;